thednp/fetch-library-data/llm/zod.md

 [The `error` param](?id=the-error-param)
 ----------------------------------------

-Virtually every Zod API accepts an optional error message parameter.
+Virtually every Zod API accepts an optional error message.

     z.string("Not a string!");